Boreal

 They could “reorient their religious vision” but not a ritual that was never meant to accommodate millions of believers circling a rock attached to a large cube on a specific date and time of the year.

-Muhammad, when putting his stamp on rituals borrowed from the pagans and other religions was simply to do the opposite of what they did.
+Muhammad, when putting his stamp on rituals borrowed from the pagans, and other religions, simply did the opposite of what they did.
 For example, why a true believer will trim his mustache but not his beard:

 Narrated Nafi: